 If your accreditation starts with pre-registration audit conditions, we will generally amend the audit conditions to periodic if your first audit is satisfactory, there are no compliance issues, and you agree to the amendment.
-That is, you do not need to apply for this change - it is something that we will do as part of completing your first audit.
-In these cases, we will generally set the unaudited certificate limit to between 10,000 and 20,000 ESCs for an ESS accreditation or between 100,000 to 200,000 PRCs for a PDRS accreditation.
+You do not need to apply for this change - it is something that we will review as part of completing your first audit.
+In these cases, we will generally set the unaudited certificate limit to between: